JorgeF123/SimpleBlockchain/README.md

 ]
 ```

+## File Persistence

+The application automatically persists data to the following JSON files in the project root:

+- `blockchain.json` - Complete blockchain data
+- `pets.json` - Pet registry with all pet data
+- `pet_blockhash.json` - Mapping of pet IDs to block hashes

+**Data persistence behavior:**
+- Data is automatically loaded on application startup
+- Blockchain is saved after each pet creation or trade operation
+- All data is saved on application shutdown
+- If files don't exist, the application starts with empty data

+**Note**: These files are gitignored and won't be committed to version control.

 ## Technology Stack

 - **Java 24**: Programming language
 - **Spring Boot 3.2.0**: Application framework for building REST APIs
 - **Maven**: Build tool and dependency management
 - **Gson 2.10.1**: JSON serialization/deserialization library
+- **JUnit 5**: Unit testing framework (via spring-boot-starter-test)

 ## Project Concept: BlockPets Game